Perfect Privacy Review 2023: Secure, But Too Slow?

 Subscriptions can be paid by credit card, PayPal, or Bitcoin.
 Free trials aren't offered, and subscribers have a 7-day, money-back guarantee.

-We wanted to love Perfect Privacy because the Swiss company is one of the VPN providers we can most identify with.
-Behind its less-than-appealing app are powerful security tools, enticing to any data privacy activist, and, unfortunately, uncommon among other providers.
+We wanted to love Perfect Privacy because the Swiss company is one of the VPNs we can most identify with.
+Behind its less-than-appealing app are powerful security tools, enticing to any data privacy activist, and, unfortunately, uncommon elsewhere.

-At the same time, 'performance' is the name of the game in the world of VPNs, and here, Perfect Privacy is far off the mark.
-Since the service is more expensive than even the best-performing VPNs we evaluated, it's hard for us to recommend it.
+At the same time, 'performance' is the name of the game in the world of VPNs, and here, Perfect Privacy just doesn't cut it.
+Since the service is more expensive than even the best-performing VPNs we evaluated, it's difficult for us to recommend it.
 In its present form, Perfect Privacy seems to be designed for a niche audience, namely, those fixated on security.